efficient-edge/Turbo/Triton/readme.md

    ```
    # Run the docker container in a interactive mode
    1. docker run -it --rm -v $Turbo/Models/:/checkpoints efficientdet
-   # In the container, show basic info (input, output, name, #layers) for tensorrt model
+   # Within the container, print basic info (input, output, name, #layers) for tensorrt model
    2. polygraphy inspect model /checkpoints/engine.trt --model-type engine
    ```

-<em>Note#1:</em>  Because we have downloaded a checkpoint of efficientdet-dx in the docker image, you do not need to download it again.
+<em>Note#1:</em>  Because we have downloaded a checkpoint of efficientdet-dx within the docker image, you do not need to download it again.
 In this example, we download efficient-d0.
 If you want to download other variants, you need to modify lines 36--38 and 58--61 of <em>$Turbo/Docker/tensorflow_tensorrt/Dockerfile</em>.

 <em>Note#2:</em> Details (input size) of efficient-dx can be found in [EfficientDet-TensorRT8.ipynb](https://github.com/NVIDIA/TensorRT/blob/96e23978cd6e4a8fe869696d3d8ec2b47120629b/demo/EfficientDet/notebooks/EfficientDet-TensorRT8.ipynb).